matthias-reis/carda-gatsby/content/articles/2021/09/mono-pilgrimage-of-the-soul-en.md

 ---
 date: 2021-09-09T12:29:29.146Z
-slug: mono-pilgrimage-of-the-soul-en
 typeName: Review
 title: '"Pilgrimage Of The Soul"'
 subTitle: The New Mono Album
 seoTitle: '"Pilgrimage Of The Soul" by Mono – Post-Rock Review'
 description: Mono will release their new album "Pilgrimage Of The Soul" on September 17th.
 The record is a real milestone of the ongoing music year.
 You definitely shouldn't miss it.
 I figure out new details every time I listen to it.
 I would like to reveal a few of them to you.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/mono-pilgrimage-of-the-soul-jpg-imagine-080808_4c4e4b_1024_768/640.webp
 copyright: Mono Japan
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/mono-pilgrimage-of-the-soul-fb-png-imagine-080808_3b3d3c_1200_628/640.webp